skellis46/slipbox/interoception.md

 _questions & thoughts:_

-- when it coems to the skin in 5. the line between exteroception and interoception is not so clear to me.
+- when it comes to the skin in 5. the line between exteroception and interoception is not so clear to me.

 - #somatics;